 If you don’t want to go during the peak seasons, the best time to visit South Korea is from April to May and September to October because those are the months when the tourist numbers are low.

-While in Japan, their off-peak season would be from late autumn through March.
+While in Japan’s off-peak season would be from late autumn through March.
 For those who are planning to avoid typhoon season, try not to book a flight to Japan from July to October and mid-June through September in South Korea.

 Are 3 weeks enough for South Korea and Japan

 If it’s your first time visiting these great countries, planning to spend 10 days on each will give you plenty of time to see all the top sites.
-Since both countries are small with reliable public transportation, plus the flight between them are short, you can really make the most of your time.
+Since both countries are small with reliable public transportation and short flights between them, you can really make the most of your time.

 Remember to book your flight arriving in the first country you wish to visit first, then the flight home from the other country.
 This way, you don’t need to waste time flying back to the previous country.